 Thank you for your understanding and support.
 I hope you and your family are able to stay safe and healthy.

-You can find more information about most of the plants that I will have available this season, including the types of pollinators or wildlife that plant might attract, by clicking on the pictures below.
-I am still updating this page, so please check back often.
 If you have questions about any of the species or need suggestions about what might work best on your property, please don’t hesitate to contact me.
 I love talking about native plants, their roles in the ecosystem, the different animals that use those plants, and how we can encourage those plants and animals on our own properties.

 The species are divided into three categories: